 - How much would be withdrawn from your account

 - Whether it's the full amount you borrowed, or a renewal or rollover fee that does not pay off the full amount borrowed and your loan is renewed automatically

 - When the withdrawal would occur

-If you have problems with a payment authorization, such as the ACH was unauthorized or revoked, you may want to contact your state regulator or state attorney general.
-You can also submit a complaint to the CFPB at consumerfinance.gov/complaint or (855) 411-2372.
+If you have problems with a payment authorization, such as the ACH was unauthorized or revoked, you may want to contact your state regulator or .
+You can also submit a complaint to the CFPB online or by calling (855) 411-2372.